Alejandra-savagebriz/Term-Project-1/Report.md

 <p align="justify">The order fulfillment process on Olist Store involves the following steps: when a customer places an order, a seller is promptly notified to prepare and ship the order.
 Upon the customer's receipt of the product or upon the estimated delivery date, the customer is invited to participate in a satisfaction survey via email.
 This survey enables the customer to provide feedback by assigning a rating to their purchase experience and by adding comments.
 Each order within this dataset may consist of multiple individual items.
 Each of these items could be fulfilled by different sellers.

-<p align="justify"> Source: [Brazilian E-Commerce Dataset](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce) </p>
+<p align="justify"> Source Kaggle Brazilian E-Commerce Dataset: https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce </p>
-<p align="justify"> For more information about Olist, please visit their website at [www.olist.com](https://www.olist.com). </p>
+<p align="justify"> For more information about Olist, please visit their website at: https://www.olist.com </p>

 <p align="justify"> The data used for this project has eight different datasets related to the different steps in which Olist fulfills an order.
-For more information regarding the description of each of the columns of the datasets visit: [Dataset Description](https://github.com/Alejandra-savagebriz/Term-Project-1/blob/main/Dataset%20Description.xlsx)
+For more information regarding the description of each of the columns of the datasets visit Dataset Description: https://github.com/Alejandra-savagebriz/Term-Project-1/blob/main/Dataset%20Description.xlsx